-Portia Antonia Alexis is a Neuroeconomist, UN Change Maker nominee, has consulted for Mckinsey, Newton Investment Management, Bank Of America, and analyses the solutions of income inequality.
+Portia Antonia Alexis is a Neuroeconomist, UN Change Maker nominee, has consulted for Mckinsey, Newton Investment Management, Bank Of America, and analyses the solutions of economic issues using neuroscientific and mathematical methods.
 She is an active member of the Department of Economics, and The London School of Economics and Political Science.

 What was the inspiration behind your research and business career?

 I admit that I didn’t know if my vocation as an economist was born from being exposed to interesting financial conflicts from a young age or if my interest in economics and finance was the sign of an emerging vocation.
 I decided to choose this speciality, rather than becoming a historian.
 I understood that it allows you to have a foothold in the world of research and another one in economic policy.